DEFRA/ffc-techspike-authentication/README.md

 |DEFRAID_SCOPE| openid `{client_id}` offline-access
 |DEFRAID_SIGNOUT_REDIRECT_URL| A URL to redirect the user after a successful sign-out.
 This needs to be supplied to DEFRA Customer Identity.
 |DEFRAID_SIGNOUT_URL| The end_session_endpoint found within the OpenID connect configuration document
+|USE_HTTPS|To use DEFRA ID the local host needs to be https.
+Set envar as true for local development.

 ## Generate a self-signed certificate to run the  application on https